LindaKjellberg/Soil-Moisture-Monitoring-System/soilSensor/soilSensor/readMe.md

 - The script will start reading data from the Arduino and storing it in the MySQL database.
 - If the soil humidity falls below the specified threshold, a notification will be sent to the configured Discord channel.

+## Notes

+- Make sure to handle sensitive information securely and avoid sharing it publicly.
+- Adjust the hardware connections based on your specific setup.
+- Customize the database and Discord webhook configurations according to your environment.

 ## Troubleshooting Tips: